 We create a folder inside of the

-datasync folder in your cloud storage for each application that Pendo exports data for.
-In each application folder, there is an export manifest and a unique hashed folder for each export.
+datasync folder in your cloud storage for each application that Pendo exports data.
+In each application folder, there is an export manifest, which gets updated after an export completes for that application, and a unique hashed folder for each export run.
 The hashed folder holds all the avro files and a bill of materials file for the most recent export.
-For a description of these files, see Penda Data Sync schema definitions.
+For a description of these files, see Pendo Data Sync schema definitions.

 This directory would contain the following files and directories.
 Each of the tables corresponds with each of the avro files you exported from Pendo.